DougSalt/gpg/paper/paper.md

 supplied by an automatically clearing field provided in the interface.
 However we cannot enforce it, but only recommend this as the implementation.

-Even better is that multiple email addresses can be provided at the point of encryption.
-This means the recipients can be limited to a specific set of individuals if required.
+Even better is that multiple email addresses, corresponding to multiple public keys can be provided at the point of encryption.
+This means the recipients can be limited to a specific set of individuals if required, and only those individuals can decrypt the cryptogram.

 ## Reading an asymmetrically encoded CSV file

+With a simalar set-up as above; then if we have some user, denoted `aUser`, and this user has a public key `aUser.pub`, an email associated with this public key of `aUser@anInstitution.ac.uk`,  a private key, `aUser.ppk` corresponding to the public key `aUser.pub`.
+Also a clear-text comma separated variables file, in `clear.csv` has been enecrypted using `aUser.pub` to produce a file `cryptogram.gpg` in the directory that the NetLogo model and code resides.
+Then to decode the file we would use the following code.

 ```
   let file gpg:open "cryptogram.gpg"